stryker-mutator/stryker-net/docs/regex-mutations.md

 ---

 Stryker supports a variety of regular expression mutators, which are listed below.
 Do you have a suggestion for a (new) mutator?
 Feel free to create an [issue](https://github.com/stryker-mutator/stryker-net/issues)!
+Regex mutations are applied to arguments that are annotated with `[StringSyntax(StringSyntaxAttribute.Regex)]` on NET7+, and just the Regex constructor on other frameworks.

 ## Common tokens
 | Original | Mutated |